As close to perfect as you will get when it comes to an electric toothbrush for kids.

 - Bluetooth connectivity to pair with smartphone app for education and logging cleans

-- Price – expensive but well worth it
+- rice — expensive but well worth it

 If you are short of time, the answers to the following 3 questions should let you know all you need to about the Sonicare For Kids Connected electric toothbrush (HX6322/04).
 If we have missed something, let us know in the comments.

-If you want more detail, you can read our full Sonicare For Kids Connected review further down the page.
+If you want more detail, you can read our full Sonicare For Kids Connected review further down the page or watch our video review.

 1. Is there anything drastically wrong with this toothbrush?